Fraud Prevention for SeniorsFebruary 26, 2019

 If you are reading this as a caregiver or a family member who wants to protect your loved one, know there are steps you can take.
 Having a simple talk with your loved one about not giving out any information over the phone or e-mail can be the biggest step.

 Preventing any type of senior scam can be aided by the introduction of a family member or caregiver that can help monitor what it going on in a senior’s home.
 Many seniors have trouble saying no to offers at the door or even over the phone.
-It can be beneficial to simply have someone there.
+Therefore, it can be beneficial to simply have someone there.
 If you don’t have the time or ability to do so, considering the addition of a caregiver may be a great option.
 Caregivers at Homecare Powered by AUAF can provide the type of support needed to help protect your loved one.
 Therefore, if you want to learn more take a look at Homecare Powered by AUAF.
 If you have any questions don’t hesitate to call 877.721.6710.

 Where to Report Financial Abuse of the Elderly